webqit/oohtml/README.md

 </div>
 ```

-And the special "local ID" selector is supported within a scoped style sheet:
+And the special namespace-aware ID selector is supported from within scoped style sheets:

 ```html
 <div namespace>